-The doctor will ask about symptoms and medical history.
+You will be asked about your about symptoms and medical history.
 A physical exam will be done.
-While scabies can often be diagnosed based on these steps, the doctor may scrape some skin off.
+While scabies can often be diagnosed based on these steps, a skin sample may be taken.
 The sample is examined under a microscope to confirm the diagnosis.

 It is essential to remove scabies from the living environment to avoid re-infestation after treatment.
-All bedding and clothing must be thoroughly laundered.
-Other members of the household or institution should be treated.
+All bedding and clothing must be thoroughly washed.
+Other members of the household or facility should be treated.

 It may take several weeks for itching to disappear following successful treatment.
 Itching can be temporarily relieved with:

-Some severe cases may respond poorly to other treatments.
-In this case, an oral medicine, called ivermectin (Stromectol), is sometimes prescribed.
-It is given as a single dose that must be repeated after one week.
+Some severe cases may respond poorly to treatments.
+In this case, oral ivermectin is sometimes prescribed.
+It is given as a single dose that must be repeated after 1 week.

-Alternative topical creams include crotamiton 10% (Eurax) and lindane 1%.
+Alternative topical creams include crotamiton 10% and lindane 1%.

-Lindane is a second-line treatment.
-It should only be given to patients who are unable to take other medicines or who have not responded to them.
+Lindane should only be used when other medications have not been effective.
 Lindane can be toxic.
 It should not be overused.
 Follow the directions as given.

-To reduce your risk of getting scabies, avoid close physical contact with anyone who has either scabies or an undiagnosed itchy rash and do not share their:
+To reduce the chances of scabies, avoid close physical contact with anyone who has either had scabies or has had an undiagnosed itchy rash.
+Do not share their: